TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/pubsub/mqtt-client/_index.md

 Creating a Pub/Sub integration with the built in MQTT client requires you to have an MQTT server running with an available endpoint.
 [Mosquitto](https://mosquitto.org/) is a popular open source MQTT server you may use, but {{% tts %}} MQTT client works with any other MQTT server too.

-{{< note >}} No API key is needed for Pub/Sub messaging.
-All messages received by the Application Server are assumed to be authorized, so be sure to configure appropriate security on your MQTT server. {{</ note >}}
+No API key is needed for Pub/Sub messaging.
+All messages received by the Application Server are assumed to be authorized, so be sure to configure appropriate security on your MQTT server.

 In your application, select the **Pub/Subs** submenu from the **Integrations** side menu.
 Clicking on the **+ Add Pub/Sub** button will open the Pub/Sub creation screen.